mikepfrank/dynamic/README.md

 ## 2. Version and Status

 The present version number designation of Dynamic is 0.1 (alpha).
-This software should be considered PRE-RELEASE.
+The status of this software should be considered PRE-RELEASE.
 It is still in early development.
 User-friendly visualization and configuration features have still not been implemented.

 ## 3. Purpose